imahsa/react-redux-weather-app/README.md

 Implementation of a complete weather app

 ## Using:
-React, Redux, Open Weather API, Bootstarp
+React, Redux, Open Weather API, Bootstarp , Redux_Promise